WGLab/RepeatHMM/README.md

 ## Features

+* Accurate and efficient estimation of repeat counts from long-read sequencing data

+* Analysis of all types of simple repeats

-* Prefined more than 10 trinucleotide repeats: AFF2, AR, ATN1, ATXN1, ATXN2, ATXN3, ATXN7, ATXN8OS, CACNA1A, DMPK, FMR1, FXN, HTT, PPP2R2B, TBP
+* Prefined models are included for more than 10 well known trinucleotide repeats: AFF2, AR, ATN1, ATXN1, ATXN2, ATXN3, ATXN7, ATXN8OS, CACNA1A, DMPK, FMR1, FXN, HTT, PPP2R2B, TBP

 * Easy to install and use

-* Accurate and efficient estimation

 ## Methodology of RepeatHMM